Cayuga Heights, New York: History

-After the Revolutionary War, much of Upstate New York was divided into tracts to be given to veterans.
+After the Revolutionary War, much of Upstate New York was divided and given to veterans as part of the Central New York Military Tract.
 Several veterans received lots in what is now Cayuga Heights and started farms.

 In the early 1800s, Ithaca started to grow as a small city and inland port.
 In 1865, Ezra Cornell started Cornell University.
 Students and faculty members initially lived on campus and in Ithaca, but rapid expansion in the late 1800s and early 1900s spurred new development north of the Fall Creek gorge.
 Two trolley bridges were built across the gorge, and a streetcar connected downtown, Cornell, and the budding residential development north of the gorge.

 In 1901, local businessmen Charles Newman and Jared Blood bought nearly 1,000 acres of farmland and started the Cayuga Heights Land Company.
 They hired landscape architect Harold Caparn, who designed the Brooklyn Botanic Garden, to design an organic, curving, park-like layout of roads and trees.
 Cayuga Heights was incorporated as a village in 1915, consisting of a one-half square mile of land from the City of Ithaca line to what is now Upland Road.
+The name Cayuga Heights reflects the village's position overlooking Cayuga Lake.
 In 1924, Cayuga Heights Elementary School was built.

 After World War II, Cayuga Heights continued to expand.
 Community Corners Shopping Center was built as a small suburban shopping plaza for residents in 1947.
 In 1952, the village opened its wastewater treatment plant on the shore of Cayuga Lake.

-The village resisted attempts to be annexed by the growing City of Ithaca, and instead more than tripled in size in 1954 when it annexed approximately 1.4 square miles of land in the Town of Ithaca extending from Upland Road to the Town of Lansing border.
+The village resisted attempts to be annexed by the growing City of Ithaca.
+Instead, it more than tripled in size in 1954 when it annexed approximately 1.4 square miles of land in the Town of Ithaca, extending from Upland Road to the Town of Lansing border.
 A large addition was built onto Cayuga Heights Elementary School in the late 1950s.
 In 1969, the First Congregational Church relocated from downtown Ithaca to a new building on the former site of the Country Club of Ithaca, which had relocated a mile east.

 The village was a founding member of the Bolton Point Water System when it opened in the mid-1970s.
 In 1980, Cayuga Heights Elementary School closed due to declining enrollment.
 It reopened in 1988.

 In 1995, the last large plot of open land in Cayuga Heights, the former Savage Farm, was developed into a retirement community, Kendal at Ithaca, by the Kendal Corporation.

-Kendal has since become home to many retired Cornell University faculty members; a local joke for many years was that it had the best physics department in the country, as Nobel-prize winner Hans Bethe, along with Boyce McDaniel, Dale Corson, and many other physicists, were long-time residents.
+Kendal has since become home to many retired Cornell University faculty members; a local joke for many years was that it had the best physics department in the country, as Nobel Prize winner Hans Bethe, along with Boyce McDaniel, Dale Corson, and many other physicists, were long-time residents.

 On January 12, 2015, the board of trustees of the Village of Cayuga Heights unanimously adopted a resolution declaring freedom from domestic violence to be a fundamental human right.